Permafrost/Tundra/SERVICES.md

 * `$filter.type` is an optional choice if either 'regular expression', 'wildcard', or 'literal', which determines the type of filter patterns provided.
 Defaults to 'regular expression'.
-* `$recurse?` is an optional boolean flag indicating if files in sub- directories should also deleted.
-Defaults to false.
+* `$recurse?` is an optional boolean flag indicating if files in child directories should also deleted.
+Defaults to `false`.

 #### Outputs: